 - Experiences that demonstrate your concern and capacity to work with individuals from diverse backgrounds in addition to any paid or volunteer work directly related to the education and/or counseling fields

-- Your professional goals in pursuing the master's degree with or without a PPS K-12 School Counseling Credential, including any special areas of interest (e.g., middle or high school counseling, community college counseling, community-based mental health counseling, career counseling, etc.)
+- Your professional goals related to pursuing the master's degree with or without a PPS K-12 School Counseling Credential, including any special areas of interest (e.g., middle or high school counseling, community college counseling, community-based mental health counseling, career counseling, clinical counseling, etc.)

 - Any additional information that is relevant to your interest in pursuing a master’s degree with or without a PPS K-12 School Counseling Credential through SJSU’s Counselor Education Department

 Step 3 | Upload your resume to Cal State Apply

 Your resume should include any degree(s) earned or in progress, employment, volunteer work, research experience, and honors/awards, if any.

 - Three recommendations are required for new applicants.
 (PPS School Counseling Credential-only and re-applicants are only required to submit two recommendations.)

 - All recommenders need to complete and submit the department’s Recommendation Form [pdf].

 - Recommenders can also include (in addition to, not in lieu of the recommendation form) their own recommendation letter, but letters of recommendation should be written in the semester applying.
 All materials from the same recommender need to be uploaded as one PDF file on the Cal State Apply portal.